Parks and Recreation: Ratings

 Parks and Recreation struggled in the Nielsen ratings throughout its entire run on NBC.
-The series premiere was seen by 6.77 million viewers, which media outlets described as a strong opening, comparable to the average Nielsen ratings for 30 Rock, another Thursday-night show on NBC.
-Viewership declined almost every week over the rest of the season, culminating in a season low of 4.25 million viewers for the final episode.
+The series premiere was seen by 6.88 million viewers, which media outlets described as a strong opening, comparable to the average Nielsen ratings for 30 Rock, another Thursday-night show on NBC.
+Viewership declined every week over the rest of the season, culminating in a season low of 4.29 million viewers for the final episode.
 Parks and Recreation ended the first season with an overall average rating of 5.97 million viewers, ranking 94th in a list of 193 network shows for the 2008–09 television season.
 Low viewership presented a greater challenge for Parks and Recreation because NBC now trailed CBS, ABC, and Fox in the ratings, and the move of comedian Jay Leno from The Tonight Show to a variety show in NBC's 10:00 pm weeknight slot left less room on the network's primetime schedule.
 At the end of the season, members of the cast and crew were stressed because they did not know whether the show would be renewed.

 Although Parks and Recreation achieved critical success during the second season, the show continued to suffer in the ratings.
 By December 2009, the average episode viewership was 5.3 million viewers, which was lower than the average ratings for other Thursday-night NBC comedy shows like Community's 6.5 million viewers, 30 Rock's 7.3 million, and The Office's 10.1 million.
 For the overall second season, Parks and Recreation had an overall average viewership of 4.6 million viewers, making it the 108th ranked network series for the 2009–10 season.
 The poor ratings continued into the third season, which ended with an overall average rating of 5.1 million viewers, the 116th ranked network series of the 2010–11 television season.
 Michael Schur partially attributed the continually low viewership to a decline in ratings for NBC in general, as well as changing viewer trends due to a large number of available channels.

 Despite the generally low ratings, Parks and Recreation was renewed for a sixth season on May 9, 2013.
 NBC had a financial incentive to continue the series, as it owns the distribution rights via its NBCUniversal Television Distribution company: the sixth season put the series over the 100 episodes milestone, making it more viable for syndication.